Kagethelephant/dotfiles/README.md

 - Zip and Unzip - zip and unzip packages
 - Plocate - Used to find files by name in the terminal
 - Grep - Library for finding text patterns
-- LiveGrep - More effiecient grep (ripgrep)
+- LiveGrep - More efficient grep (ripgrep)
 - r - Statistics tool
 - CMake - Used to build C based projects
 - make - cmake uses this to create the make files
 - SFML - C++ graphics library
-- base-devel - includes GCC, G++ and other essential packages for comiler software
+- base-devel - includes GCC, G++ and other essential packages for compiler software
 - Meslo nerd font - used for UI because it has more unicode characters
 - jetbrains nerd font - Font I use for kitty (I like the icons and font better for coding)
 - npm - Node package manager, biggest package manager (used for neovim plugins)